Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Forced.md

 ## Overview

 <!-- theme: danger -->
 > Due to higher instances of fraud, it is highly recommended that the forced post be limited to certain personnel.
-Forced Post can be enabled in the Virtual Terminal.
+Forced Post can be managed by an administrator in the Virtual Terminal.

 A forced post is used when a issuer (bank) provides a referral also known as call response or for off-line processing.
 The merchant will contact the voice authorization center to receive an `approvalCode` to submit manually via an API call or [Virtual Terminal](?path=docs/Online-Mobile-Digital/Virtual-Terminal/Virtual-Terminal.md).